manasmhasakar/Snake4King/README.md

 ### Snake 4 king

-A snake game in Java.
-Using Threads and Java Swing to display the game.
+Creating the classic snake game in Java.
+Threads and Java Swing has been used to display the game.